matteoferla/Uniprot-ported-gnomADs/mapping.md

 | ENSP00000455079.2 | MRASR...SPPSP | ENST00000567970.2  | C16orf95 | ENST00000567970    | True           |
 | ENSP00000007510.6 | MVARS...TDSLD | ENST00000007510.9  | ARHGAP33 | ENST00000007510    | True           |

+## gnomAD canonical
+Following the revelation than may gnomADs did not match, the gnomAD 3.1 VCF files were parsed for the canonical entry in order to make a map

+> COPY CODE OVER

+JSON dump can be found at [gnomAD3_canonical_ENSP.json](gnomAD3_canonical_ENSP.json)

+## Uniprot
 For Uniprot, I have a preparsed set of files for Michelanglo w/ gnomAD 3 missenses loaded already.
 But with the new Uniprot format using `requests` to get a JSON is really easy to get the former.
 Anyway, gene symbol to Uniprot: